DeNepo/welcome-to-js/README.md

 ## Study Path

-> If you are studying this with teachers check out each chapter's
-> `lesson-plan.md`, the lesson plans will help you get the big idea of each
-> chapter before studying all of the material.

 ### [0.
 Flashcards](./0-flashcards)

 Study these a little bit every day and add new flashcards for things you don't